ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

 - Push-button.

 ## How To Connect a Push Button to Arduino Board
-In this section, you'll learn how to connect a push-button to an arduino board.
+In this section, you'll learn how to connect a push-button to an Arduino board.

 There are different ways of connecting a push-button to the Arduino board:
 - You can connect to power source and ground (GND), then specify if the push-button will be a pull-up or pull-down input.